House conservatives want second special counsel to probe alleged DOJ 'misconduct'

 While some Republicans have previously pushed for the appointment of a second special counsel earlier this year, Sessions selected the top federal prosecutor in Utah to work with the Justice Department inspector general to investigate concerns raised by congressional Republicans.

-Since then, conservatives have seized on new reports from the Washington Post and New York Times reporting that the FBI sent an informant to talk to several campaign aides during the 2016 election as evidence that a second special counsel.
+Since then, conservatives have seized on new reports from the Washington Post and New York Times reporting that the FBI sent an informant to talk to several campaign aides during the 2016 election as evidence that a second special counsel is needed.

 "It's a drastic step, but quite frankly these are drastic facts that continue to bubble to the surface and its time that we get a response," Rep. Mark Meadows, R-N.C., said.